TERMS & CONDITIONS: 2017-2018 BHSU Academic Year Agreement for Room Accommodations

 6. Room Deposit Refund Policy

 - a.
-For Those Who Never Attended BHSU or Who Never Checked-In to On-Campus Housing...
-Security monies are refundable if notice of agreement cancellation is postmarked and mailed to the Department of Residence Life no later than July 1 for agreements beginning Fall Semester and December 1 for agreements beginning Spring Semester.
+For Those Who Never Attended BHSU, or Who Never Checked-In to On-Campus Housing, or BHSU Students Who Submitted a Contract and Need to Cancel Room Agreement/Assignment… Security monies are refundable if notice of agreement cancellation is submitted to the Department of Residence Life no later than July 1 for agreements beginning Fall Semester and December 1 for agreements beginning Spring Semester.
+Submission of agreement cancellation can be done over the phone, via email, or mail.
 Security monies shall be forfeited by any student who does not adhere to the aforementioned dates.